I, Laura Fuller Taylor, was born in St. Louis, Missouri on September 5th, 1883 the second child of Alonzo Albert Curtis and Lovancia Mehetible Fuller.

 We had a chance to sell and make a little money so we did.
 John cashed his twenty-year endowment insurance policy which we couldn't afford anyway and we bought the large house at 1812 Esplanade Avenue where we still are as of March 1929.
 We moved in on the 4th of July, 1913.
 We were finally home after having moved seven times in seven years.
 We wanted our new house to pay for itself so there was a lot of work to do.
 We had a chimney built from the ground up through the roof and installed a kitchen and bathroom upstairs.
 We rented the upstairs for $15/month.
 There were only a few years when we had all four children home and needed the entire house for them when it was not rented.

 Richard Curtis was born April 7th, 1917 the day before we declared war on Germany.
-James was almost 18 and went away to Iowa City to become a chemist.
+James was almost 18 and went away to Iowa State University to become a chemist.
 Dorothy got a job as a stenographer through Aunt Gertrude with White-Phillips where she made $24/week which she then kept until she got married January 16th, 1926.

 Grandma Fuller's health was failing and her house was empty downstairs so she decided to come live with us just before Dorothy was married but alas; she was never happy this last year of her life and my health gave out too.
 But that wasn't the worst blow of all.

-I thought I would never live through it with both my girls married and gone but her father said it was alright and she'd have to settle down so I'm still living but it was an awful shock to go through and we missed them so and Esther just a girl of 16 ½ and only one more year to graduate from high school.
+I thought I would never live through it with both my girls married and gone but her father said it was alright and she'd have to settle down so I'm still living but it was an awful shock to go through and we miss them so and Esther just a girl of 16 ½ and only one more year to graduate from high school.

 Mother Fuller gave up when Dr. Lambach said I must go to the hospital to get fixed if I ever wanted to be strong again.
 Childbirth had left me in bad shape.
 I was under ether for almost three hours for the operation and stayed at the hospital eleven days.